Brandon Cloverleafs 1954-1960

 Johnny Menzies

-Menzies was a fleet footed centre fielder for the DOKEY Tiger Winnipeg Senior Baseball team.
+Johnny Menzies was born in Shoal Lake, Manitoba on April 4, 1904.
+Menzies was a fleet footed center fielder for the Dokey Tigers Winnipeg senior baseball team.
 He was the league batting champion in 1932 with a .400 average.
-In 1927 he had surpassed this with a .464 average but had not played enough games to win the title.
-The DOKEY Tigers were league champions in 1931 and 1932.
-Menzies also starred in Holland and Virden where he taught school and with the Rivers C.J.A.T.C. as an Air Force officer.
+In 1927 he surpassed this benchmark with a .464 average, but did not play enough games to win the title.
+The Dokey Tigers were league champions in 1931 and 1932.
+Menzies was also a star in Holland and Virden, where he was a teacher.